puffnfresh/toggle-osx-shadows/README.md

 4. `./toggle-osx-shadows`

 ## Usage
-Run `./toggle-osx-shadows` (as in step four of installation) if you want shadows on again.
+To turn on shadows again, run `./toggle-osx-shadows` (like in step four above), log out, and log back in.

 ## Before